pixeloven/pixeloven/docs/guides/quick-start-guide.md

 ```
 yarn run
 ```
 These shortcuts are defined to make development easier.
-You do the same cmd inside of the individual application and package directories to see their specific cmds.
+Run the same command inside of the individual application and package directories to see their specific cmds.
 Beyond that it is recommended review (lerna documentation)[https://github.com/lerna/lerna].

 ## Docker setup
 > Note the following steps assume all cmds are run within `pixeloven`.
 This is also WIP and will be updated as needed.